 All students admitted to the MA or PhD program, both domestic and international students, are offered a guaranteed funding package, contingent on satisfactory progress toward degree.
 The funding package provides payment of tuition up to 14 credits per semester, partial payment of the health insurance premium, and a stipend.
 Summer funding is also part of the guaranteed package.
-Students entering the MA program will receive 2 years guaranteed funding, entering the PhD program with a BA - 5 years guaranteed, entering the PhD program with an MA - 4 years guaranteed.
+Students entering the MA program will receive two years of guaranteed funding.
+Students entering the PhD program will receive five years guaranteed funding.

 For incoming graduate students, funding is normally provided through teaching assistantships, as well as appropriate fellowships and research assistant positions as they become available.
 Once a graduate student is ABD, they may have the opportunity to be the primary instructor (graduate instructor) for an undergraduate course.
 Graduate instructor positions, fellowships, and TA or RA positions are all considered to be part of the funding package.

 funding opportunities?
 Contact the